mariadb-corporation/mariadb-columnstore-server/README.md

 Always match the server engine / git branch with the engine git branch.

-##GA release notice
+##BETA release notice
-MariaDB ColumnStore 1.1.0 is an GA release.
+MariaDB ColumnStore 1.1.0 is an BETA release.

 Currently building has only been certified on CentOS 6 and 7, Ubuntu 16.04, Debain 8, and SUSE 12..
 Building on other platforms will be certified in a later release.